 Once the powerlines came into view we were faced with a final obstacle at Endgame, a landslide rapid providing one last major puzzle to sort before things cooled down.
 Endgame looked heinous from above with full sized trees stripped of their bark jutting out of the boulders, aimed skyward.
 We didn't bother looking at it and portaged left.
 The landslide kept us from being able to portage all of Endgame at river level though, so I set about trying to scout the bottom corner of the rapid, which looked like it might allow passage.
 Whether we could paddle through the corner or not was likely going to be the difference between finishing with light to spare or having to find an up and around route with the likely result of finishing the trip in the dark.
 I squeezed up and through some logs to a point I could see the corner was clear and there was a nice eddy on the right.
 However there was also a visible logjam downstream and the corner move into the eddy was not a gimme.
 We weighed the risk of the move to the risk of paddling in the dark and decided to paddle the corner into the eddy.

 A low water photo of Endgame from below, the surveyor is standing in the eddy we caught above the log jam.
 The photo is taken from on top of the log jam.

-Once in the eddy, we were able to see that there were two more eddies just above the log jam on either side if the surveyor eddy had been blown, so it would not be as nerve racking on a return trip.
+Once in the eddy, we were able to see that there were two more eddies immediately in front of the log jam on either side if the surveyor eddy had been blown, so it would not be as nerve racking on a return trip.
 I also noted upon looking back upstream the trees in the rapid did not block the line, and the rapid was runnable class V. A quick portage on the right around the jam and we made short work of crossing under the powerlines, breathing a little easier now with only 1.5 miles of read and run left on Fish Creek.
 Turning left onto the North Umpqua there was less than a mile left of class II and within 30-40 minutes of passing under the powerlines we had reached the take out bridge, highly impressed by Fish Creek and happy to be done with 30 minutes of light to spare.

 Most of the photos of Fish Creek were taken from my cell phone, in stark contrast to the quality of Priscilla's photos found in most of the recent trip reports on this site.